 Dealing With the Sale When Buying a Used RV From a Private Party

 When finalizing a deal, always make sure you take care of these few things to protect yourself.

 Draft a Bill of Sale

 Always draft a bill of sale.
-This doesn’t have to be notarized or made by a lawyer (unless required by the State you are purchasing in).
-Just make sure you have it in writing and signed by both parties and dated.
+This doesn’t have to be notarized or made by a lawyer (unless required by the state you are purchasing in).
+Just make sure you have it in writing, signed by both parties and dated.

 The bill of sale should have a short description of what is being sold, for how much, to whom, and how it was paid for.
 This will act as your receipt to prove the transaction happened.
 Also, make sure to keep a record of any funds that are transferred.